rodriguezjorgex/code-dot-org/frontend/packages/component-library/README.md

   - Naming – Keep names descriptive and consistent with other components.
   - Structure – Organize files in the same way as other components in the library.
-  - Testing – Follow existing test patterns using Jest and RTL.
+  - Testing – Follow existing test patterns using Jest, RTL and @testing-library/user-event..
   - Stories – Ensure the component has a Storybook entry with usage examples.
   - Styles – Use existing mixins and variables from primitiveColors.scss and colors.scss.